Skip to content

 Duration tracking

 LogwolfEvent acts as a stopwatch.
-The duration is measured from object instantiation to the moment capture() or create() is called.
+The duration is measured from object instantiation to the moment the event is stopped.

 ts